harryf/comedy/docs/_shows/20180814_Kontiki_14th_August.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> So it's actually not Harry Fox, some of you may know this, it's Harry Fuchs, it's
+> So it's actually not Harry Fuchs, some of you may know this, it's Harry Fuchs,
 >
-> actually
+> it's
 >
-> a German name, but as we've got an English speaking audience, you all think I'm
+> actually a German name, but as we've got an English speaking audience, you all
 >
-> Harry
+> think I'm
 >
-> Fox.
+> Harry Fuchs.
 >
-> And, you know, this is a problem because when we have like a family get
+> And, you know, this is a problem because when we have like a family get-together,
 >
-> together, we get
+> we get
 >
 > very upset if you start thinking that we're a group of fuckers, because clearly
 >